3 Steps to Self-Compassion when Healing from Grief and Trauma

 3. Get Physical

-Begin to use kind physical gestures with yourself.
-This could be gently stroking your cheeks and temples when you’re stressed, holding your hand over your heart when you’re sad, or holding your own hand when you feel lonely.
+Finally, one of the most effective ways to practice self-compassion is to get physical.
+Use kind physical gestures with yourself, such as gently stroking your cheeks and temples when you're stressed, holding your hand over your heart when you're sad, or holding your own hand when you feel lonely.
+These physical gestures can help you show yourself love and kindness in those moments when you need them most.
 Any physical gesture, so long as it’s loving, will help you show yourself true love and kindness in those moments.